 No public roads lead to Trapper Nelson's site.
 The cost to ride on the 25-passenger Loxahatchee Queen II is $25 for adults, $15 for children ages 3 to 12, and free for children under 3.

 Trips depart at 9 a.m., 11 a.m., 1 p.m. and 3 p.m.
 Call (561) 746-1466 for more information.

 4. See the Sunset from the Water in Key West

 Key West has turned the daily sunset into a celebration, and seeing the sun go down from a boat cruising offshore forms an indelible Key West memory.

 One of the highpoints of a winter visit to Florida is a chance to see an endangered manatee in the wild.
-One of the best spots to do that is Blue Spring State Park in Orange City.
+One of the best spots to do that is Blue Spring State Park between Orlando and Daytona Beach.
 When the weather is cold, the clear spring can attract hundreds of manatees.

 The St. Johns River Cruise leaves from the park and specializes in helping you spot wildlife—not just manatees, but also alligators, bald eagles, osprey, herons, egrets, sandhill cranes, limpkin, ibis, purple gallinules and more.

 The two-hour cruise winds through shallow areas of the unspoiled river and even when wildlife is scarce, guides offer lots of history and information about the area.